Product

 1. Re-run status:

-1. Confirm active model in-session with /status (or equivalent status card).
+2. Confirm the active model in-session with /status (or equivalent status card).

 Security notes